Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/10-LAB_SC_100_Lab1_Ex3_Secure_Infrastructure.md

  - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 <validation step="7905e87b-74c6-4ccc-92fc-21b2e51da913" />

+   >**Success!**: You have successfully enabled Azure Arc on the test server and data should start to flow into the log analytics workspace.
+This process might take some time until you can see anything in the dashboard.

 ### Task 3: Add Server to Defender for Cloud and gather Logs.